Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 How It Works: Health Insurance Dental

-In Australia, you don't specifically look for ONLY dental coverage per se, as dental coverage will fall under your health insurance plan.
+In Australia, you don't specifically look for ONLY dental cover by it self, as it will fall under your health insurance plan.

-Basic dental treatments are usually covered by your health insurance plan by default (regular check-ups, cleaning etc.) and you have the option to add on extra’s dental cover for an extra premium (which will cover you for larger dental procedures)
+Basic dental treatments are usually covered by your health insurance plan by default (regular check-ups, cleaning etc).

-Types Of Coverage - Whats Best For You?
+Types of Coverage Dental Plans - Which One is Best For You?

-- General dental coverage: This refers to annual checkups, cleaning & fluoride treatment, minor fillings, and in general, most types of preventative dental work.
+- General dental cover: This refers to annual checkups, cleaning & fluoride treatment, minor fillings, and in general, most types of preventative work.

-- Major dental coverage: As the name suggests this includes major dental procedures such as complex fillings, tooth extractions, crowns, bridges and orthodontics.
+- Major dental cover: As the name suggests this includes major procedures such as complex fillings, tooth extractions, crowns, bridges and orthodontics.
+The best dental insurance for major work will cover all these and more.

 Cosmetic dental work, which is anything that enhances appearance and is not medically necessary (e.g. teeth whitening or dental implants) is NOT covered by health funds or Medicare.